 Stress and anxiety can negatively impact your immune system, blood pressure, blood flow, breathing, and heart rate – all of which are essential to the success of your back surgery.
 Taking the steps we have outlined should help alleviate those feelings in part.
 You may also want to incorporate relaxation practices such as deep breathing, progressive muscle relaxation, and meditation to help alleviate the mental and emotional pressure of preparing for surgery.
 The sooner you begin and the more regularly you practice these techniques, the more benefit they will bring.
 Planning to have family and friends nearby will not only help with your physical needs, but also provide encouragement and company during your recovery.
 It may also help to talk with someone who has been through the same procedure to help allay any lingering fears.

 Back surgery is a serious proposition and is not without risk.
 As with any surgery, it is natural to worry and have concerns.
 Being informed, anticipating your physical and emotional needs, and having a plan to meet them will go a long way to reduce your nerves.
 While much of the responsibility will be in the skillful hands of your surgical team, you also have the power to contribute to the success of your procedure.
-Englewood Spine Associates has over 25 years of experience in providing spinal care and surgery, and we can help along your journey to feel better and get back to living life without pain.
+Englewood Spine Associates has over 25 years of experience in providing spinal care and surgery, and we can help along your journey to feel better and get back to living with less pain.
 Please contact us with any questions or to schedule an appointment.